October 12th, 2014: The Menaechmi, by Plautus

 November 2nd, 2014: Edward IV, Part 1, by Thomas Heywood

 Love is indeed a battlefield in Edward IV, Part 1.
-Following his defeat of Henry IV, King Edward faces rebellion and civil unrest– but his head is easily turned by a pretty face.
+Following his defeat of Henry VI, King Edward faces rebellion and civil unrest– but his head is easily turned by a pretty face.
 Can he save the kingdom, get the girl, and still have time for a beer with the boys?

 March 15th, 2015: Ram Alley, or Merry Tricks, by Lording Barry